dmakvh/eureka/Understanding-eureka-client-server-communication.md

 Eureka client first tries to talk to the Eureka Server in the same zone in the AWS cloud for all operations and if it cannot find the server it fails over to the other zones.

 The application clients can load balance by using the information returned by Eureka clients.
-Following is an example of a jersey apache client using the information returned by Eureka client to load balance the client.
+Following is an example of the sample application using the information returned by Eureka client to load balance the client.

 <pre>
 <code>